This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Research center: University of Minnesota Rural Health Research Center

-• Review of Current Research on Rural/Urban Differences in Social Determinants of Health
+• Review of Current Research on Rural/Urban Differences in Social Drivers of Health

-Social determinants of health are social, economic, and community variables that influence health outcomes.
-This project will synthesize the extant literature on rural/urban differences in the social determinants of health, culminating in a comprehensive report that includes a summary of information gaps and further research needs.
+Social drivers of health are social, economic, and community variables that influence health outcomes.
+This project will synthesize the extant literature on rural/urban differences in the social drivers of health, culminating in a comprehensive report that includes a summary of information gaps and further research needs.

 Research center: Rural and Underserved Health Research Center

-Topics: Health disparities and health equity, Healthcare access, Poverty, Quality, Social determinants of health, Uninsured and underinsured
+Topics: Healthcare access, Poverty, Quality, Social determinants of health, Uninsured and underinsured

 Research center: University of Minnesota Rural Health Research Center